 9. Seated Forward Bend (Paschimottanasana)

-It’s suggested that you practice the Seated Forward Bend after every workout, particularly if you’re suffering from tight hamstrings.
+It’s suggested that you practice paschimottanasana after every workout, particularly if you’re suffering from tight hamstrings.

-The pose is thought to create a release within the hamstrings, whilst also working on the back and neck.
+It creates a release within the hamstrings, while also working on the back and neck.

-Renowned yoga teacher Beryl Bender Birch, in her book Power Yoga: The Total Strength and Flexibility Workout, describes how the Seated Forward Bend is extremely helpful in stretching the buttocks and lower back to build greater strength and flexibility.
+Renowned yoga teacher Beryl Bender Birch, in her book Power Yoga: The Total Strength and Flexibility Workout, describes how the seated forward bend is extremely helpful in stretching the buttocks and lower back to build greater strength and movement.

-Paschimottanasana is also thought to be a great mood booster, ideal if you’re looking for asanas to ease symptoms of depression.
+Paschimottanasana is also thought to be a great mood booster, ideal if you’re looking for asanas for depression and anxiety.

 10. Reclining Spinal Twist (Supta Matsyendrasana)